What Families Should Know About Texas’ Wrongful Death Statute

 In Texas, parents are allowed to file wrongful death suits after the death of their legally adopted child or children.
 Similarly, adopted children have the same rights as biological children and can file wrongful death suits after the death of their adoptive parents.

-A Wrongful Death Lawsuit Can Cover the Cost of the Funeral—and More
+A Wrongful Death Lawsuit in Texas Can Cover the Cost of the Funeral—and More

 RELATED: Hurt in a Texas Car Accident?
 Here’s What to Do